• Skip to primary navigation

 Heavy Cream – This give the rich creamy texture.

-Brown Sugar – I used brown sugar but you can go for white too.
+Brown Sugar – I used brown sugar, but you can go for white too.

 Salt – a must to bring all the flavors together

-Pumpkin Spice (or you could use cinnamon powder, ginger powder, all spice and nutmeg) – You can use store bought pumpkin pie spice mix or use the spices I mention to make you own pumpkin spice.
+Pumpkin Spice (or you could use cinnamon powder, ginger powder, all spice and nutmeg) – You can use store bought pumpkin pie spice mix or use the spices I mention to make your own pumpkin spice.

 Corn flour – This helps to eggs in the custard to avoid from getting overcooked or curdle as it bakes.